taosdata/TDengine/docs/en/05-get-started/03-package.md

 ```

 You can also can monitor the deployment status, add and remove user accounts, and manage running instances.
 You can run the TDengine CLI on either machines.
 For more information, see [TDengine CLI](../../reference/taos-shell/).

+**TDegnine Graphic User Interface**

+From TDengine 3.3.0.0, there is a new componenet called `taos-explorer` added in the TDengine docker image.
+You can use it to manage the databases, super tables, child tables, and data in your TDengine system.
+There are also some features only available in TDengine Enterprise Edition, please contact TDengine sales team in case you need these features.

+To use taos-explorer in the container, you need to access the host port mapped from container port 6060.
+Assuming the host name is abc.com, and the port used on host is 6060, you need to access `http://abc.com:6060`. taos-explorer uses port 6060 by default in the container.
+When you use it the first time, you need to register with your enterprise email, then can logon using your user name and password in the TDengine

 ## Test data insert performance